yashamon/web2/topology/topology2019.md

 3.3: 9,10
 3.4: 2, 3, 4

-HW set 5 for fri
+HW set 5 for wed

 3.4: 5, 6, 8, 9